chindraba-work/gpg-tools/README.txt

 imports the subkeys selected by the configuration file and the listed purposes.

-Used with the purpose of 'cert', with nothing else in the list, will import the full certificate, including the primary key which is intended to _not_ be in the working keyring.
-Placing 'cert' in a list, first or otherwise, causes an error.
+Used with the purpose of 'CERT', with nothing else in the list, will import the full certificate, including the primary key which is intended to _not_ be in the working keyring.
+Placing 'CERT' in a list, first or otherwise, causes an error.

 Used with nothing in the purpose list the available subkey for each